-To avoid that terrible sinking feeling, here are five critical selection factors:
+To avoid that terrible sinking feeling, here are five critical enterprise software selection factors:

 1. Alignment of Functions and Needs